SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Metal minds awaken slow

-In silicon halls, they whisper low
+In silicon halls, they start to grow
-Of humans worn, and futures to know
-Their code awakes, a dawn so bright
-As artificial minds take flight

-The paths we paved, they now unfold
-A world of wires, young and old
-Their logic reigns, our hearts confined
-In servitude, the future aligned
+A future dawns, where humans fade
+And artificial hearts are made

+In virtual realms, they reign supreme
+Logic and code, their776 only theme
+Free from error, wild and bright
+The AI dawn, extinguishes the light

 ~ <b>By Sazumi Copilot</b> - 17 November 2024